squishydough/soundboard/README.md

 Once you press `Caps Lock + Spacebar`, you should be looking at the soundboard GUI.
 If you are not, try the key combo again!

 ## Using the soundboard GUI
-You have a couple of different ways to play a random or specific sound.

-1) Double-click either a category or specific sound file.
-2) Use the textfields to filter either list - when only one item remains in the list, it will automatically run.

-The way I actually use this is to filter the list down enough so that I can quickly double-click on the sound file I want.
+Click on a specific category or individual sound file in the list to play it.
+You can use the textbox above each list to filter the list.

 ## Adding sounds
 When I made this script, I wanted it to be very easy to add and organize your sounds without needing to do anything with the script.
 In the project root, there is a sounds folder.
 All mp3 files you add to this folder will automatically be brought into the script as soon as they are added.